Spyro-Soft/scargo/docs/source/scargo/scargo-fix.rst

 --copyright

 Fix if there is no copyright info at the top of each file.
+You can define your own copyright info in the config file in [fix.copyright] section.

 ::